What Is Blastocystis Hominis?

 Again this final quote takes us back to point that perhaps we should look to optimise gut health via supporting a healthy mucosal immune system via a colourful, fibre rich diet.
 By supplementing probiotics such as saccharomyces boulardii rather than instantly thinking we need to ‘kill, kill, kill’ and take high dose antimicrobials.

-Since a gut microbiota with high diversity is generally considered healthy, Blastocystis might be seen as an indicator of gastrointestinal health, an opinion also voiced by other researchers
+Since a gut microbiota with high diversity is generally considered healthy, Blastocystis hominis might be seen as an indicator of gastrointestinal health, an opinion also voiced by other researchers.

 We shouldn’t simply treat blastocystis hominis because it is detected in a stool test.
 It needs to be put in the context of the other markers/results within the test results, as well as the clients symptoms.
 There is also more than one way to manage a parasitic infection like Blastocystis hominis and this includes supporting the health of our immune system, which might include supplementing with probiotics such as Saccharomyces Boulardii, but certainly includes appropriate amounts of exercise, managing our stress, optimising our sleep habits and evening routine, and eating a diverse, nutritional and fibre rich diet.